Ilmarë

-Ilmarë, formal designation (174567) Varda I, is the single known natural satellite of the large Kuiper belt object 174567 Varda.
+Ilmarë, formal designation (174567) Varda I, is the only known moon of the large Kuiper belt object 174567 Varda.
 It was discovered by Keith Noll et al. in 2009, at a separation of about 0.12 arcsec, using discovery images taken by the Hubble Space Telescope on 26 April 2009, and reported in 2011.

-At approximately 403 km in diameter (about 45% that of its primary), it is the fourth-largest known moon of a trans-Neptunian object, after Pluto I Charon, Eris I Dysnomia, and Orcus I Vanth.
-Assuming that Ilmarë has the same albedo and density as Varda, Ilmarë would constitute approximately 8.4% of the system's mass, approximately 2.2×10^19 kg.
+At approximately 403 km in diameter, it is the fourth-largest known moon of a trans-Neptunian object, after Pluto I Charon, Eris I Dysnomia, and Orcus I Vanth.
+Under the assumption of a lower density of 0.7 g/cm3, which is thought to be more typical that of trans-Neptunian objects in the ~400 km size range, the satellite-to-primary mass ratio would be approximately 0.11:1.